frbourassa/tcr_car_antagonism/README.md

 The order matters, as TCR/TCR model fits need to be generated and analyzed before TCR/CAR simulations are launched.
 These MCMC scripts should take in total 12-24h to run on a desktop computer or small computational cluster with multiple CPU cores.
 You can launch test runs first by lowering the simulation length, `n_steps`, in the `__main__` of these scripts.

 The script `run_mcmc_withpriors.py` runs all MCMC simulations for an alternate choice of parameter priors $P(\theta)$ -- log-normal distributions centered on the original AKPR model parameters, with variances picked based on the previous simulations.
-These alternate simulations were not used in the main paper but were run to show that better solutions have not been ignored by the biologically plausible parameter boundaries we picked.
+These alternate simulations were not used in the paper but were run to show that better solutions have not been ignored by the biologically plausible parameter boundaries we picked.
+The Zenodo repository contains figures and analysis results produced by these simulations (but not the full MCMC chains, since these are large files).

 The model fits and predictions of antagonism data in OT-1 T cells are part of the MCMC simulation results.
 The scripts `analyze_mcmc_tcr_tcr.py` (Figure 2) and `analyze_mcmc_tcr_car.py` (Figure 3) generate model fits and predictions plots for each $(k, m, f)$ over which the grid search is performed.
 The final figures in the paper are for the $(k, m, f)$ providing the best fit.
 - For TCR/TCR fits and parameter distributions (Figures 2 and S2): `figures/mcmc_shp1` (classical model), `figures/mcmc_akpr_i` (revised AKPR model),  `figures/mcmc_tcr_tcr_6f/` (revised AKPR for 6F T cells);